tlswg/tls13-spec/draft-ietf-tls-tls13.md

 * ECDSA signature schemes align with TLS 1.2's ECDSA hash/signature pairs.
   However, the old semantics did not constrain the signing curve.
-If TLS 1.2 is negotiated, implementations MUST be prepared to accept a signature that uses any curve that they advertised in the "supported_groups" extension.
+If TLS 1.2 is negotiated, implementations MUST be prepared to accept a signature that uses any curve that they advertised in the "supported_kems" extension.

 * Implementations that advertise support for RSASSA-PSS (which is mandatory in TLS 1.3), MUST be prepared to accept a signature using that scheme even when TLS 1.2 is negotiated.

-### Negotiated Groups
+### Negotiated methods

-When sent by the client, the "supported_groups" extension indicates the named groups which the client supports for key exchange, ordered from most preferred to least preferred.
+When sent by the client, the "supported_kems" extension indicates the key exchange methods and the parameters that used for specific methods which the client supports for key exchange, ordered from most preferred to least preferred.

 Note: In versions of TLS prior to TLS 1.3, this extension was named "elliptic_curves" and only contained elliptic curve groups.
 See {{RFC4492}} and